baby drinking water

 When You Should Be Concerned

-I always remember learning in Catherine Shaker’s course years ago a phrase that helps me when considering how big of an issue coughing is when eating or drinking.
+I always remember learning in pediatric feeding expert Catherine Shaker’s course years ago a phrase that helps me when considering how big of an issue coughing is when eating or drinking.
 She said “Once a day, you’re okay.
 Once a feeding, we need a meeting”.
 And I think this is a good general rule to follow.

 We all cough from time to time.
 Sometimes I’m distracted and multi-tasking and will cough on whatever I am drinking.
 If it’s once in a while, it’s not a big deal.
 If it’s happening often, that’s a problem.